OURadar/RadarKit/README.md

 Design Philosophy
 =================

-Two main hardware of a radar: (i) a digital transceiver and (ii) a pedestal are not tightly coupled with the RadarKit framework.
+Three main hardware of a radar: (i) a digital transceiver, (ii) a pedestal, and (iii) a health relay are not tightly coupled with the RadarKit framework.
 Only a set of protocol functions are defined so it can be interfaced with other libraries, which are specific to these hardware.
-It is the user responsibility to implement the appropriate interface to bridge the data transport.
+It is the user responsibility to implement the appropriate interface routines to bridge the data transport.

 The digital transceiver is the hardware that requires high-speed data throughput.
 RadarKit is designed so that redudant memory copy is minimized.
 That is, a pointer to the memory space for payload will be provided upon a request.
 User routines fill in the data, typically through a copy mechanism through DMA to transport the I/Q data from a transceiver memory to the host memory managed by RadarKit.

-The pedestal is the hardware that usually is relatively low-speed, typically on the orders of 10 KBps.
-A proposed strcture is defined in RKTypes.h.
+The pedestal is the hardware that usually is relatively low speed, typically on the orders of 10 KBps.
+A proposed strcture RKPosition is defined in RKTypes.h.
 If an interface software pedzy (https://git.arrc.ou.edu/cheo4524/pedzy) is used, which is a light weight pedestal controller, RadarKit can readily ingest position data through a network connection.
 Otherwise, an RKPedestalPedzy can be implemented to provide same functionality.

-Other slow-speed miscellaneous hardware will all be lumped into RKHealth.
+The health relay is the hardware that usually is relatively low speed, typically on thge orders of 1 KBps.
+A proposed structure RKHealth is defined in RKTypes.h.
+Miscellaneous hardware will all be lumped into RKHealth.
 They should all be providing health information using JSON strings through a socket connection.